Kampala–Jinja Expressway: History

 Construction was expected to begin in 2015, with commissioning planned for 2020.
 The expressway will be a toll-road, with vehicles that use it needing fittings with electronic billing devices.
 The construction contract will be awarded once the core investor in the toll road is identified and approved.

 The exact cost of the project has not been finalized.
 Estimates have varied from UGX:800 billion to a high of UGX:5.5 trillion (US$1.5 billion).

 In June 2014, the UNRA selected the International Finance Corporation as lead transaction advisor to assess the potential to develop the 77 km expressway on a public private partnership basis.
 Spea Engineering was hired to assist UNRA select one or more investors to design, build, finance, and operate the expressway.
 In July 2014 at the Financing Summit for Africa's Infrastructure that took place in Dakar, Senegal, the Common Market for Eastern and Southern Africa (COMESA) identified the expressway as a priority project, one of the six infrastructure projects to be developed before 2020.
 COMESA allocated US$74 million in funding towards its development.

-Recent developments
+Developments

 In June 2016, the government of France, through the French Development Agency (AFD), agreed to lend €180 million (Shs667 billion) to the Ugandan government, towards the construction of this toll expressway.
 Construction was planned to begin in 2017.

 In May 2018, the Uganda National Roads Authority (UNRA), advertised for bids from aspiring developers to design, build, finance, operate and later transfer the project back to the government after recovering their investment in the proposed 95 km, US$1 billion road project.
 The African Development Bank has also offered funding for this project.